GIGABOOST.AI

 • How Are Founders Achieving 35%+ Meeting Rates Today?

-The most successful founders in 2026 treat their investor pipeline as a technical engine.
-They have replaced "networking" with a high-velocity acquisition stack.
+The most successful founders in 2026 achieve 35%+ meeting rates by treating their investor pipeline as a technical engine — replacing networking with a high-velocity AI acquisition stack that manages discovery, warming, and delivery simultaneously.
+They have replaced "networking" with an acquisition system.

-This is what GIGABOOST.AI's matching engine provides.
-By managing the discovery of 340,000+ investor profiles, the LinkedIn warming, and the own-domain delivery, it allows founders to focus entirely on the pitch.
+GIGABOOST.AI's analysis of 340,412+ investor profiles, combined with LinkedIn warming and own-domain delivery, allows founders to focus entirely on the pitch.
 "We were stuck in the 4% response rate trap for months," says James L., a 2026 fintech founder.
 "We switched to a proactive acquisition system, hit a 35%+ meeting rate within three weeks, and closed our $5M round in under 90 days.
 We didn't change the product; we changed the engine."

 Conclusion: Own Your Data